Roll Your Own Ruby Type Checking: Part 1

 How does the Hooks module work?

-We can see from the snippet above, that we need to define a module that provides before
+We can see from the snippets above, that we need to define a module that provides before

 and after